-- 14. The Fund accounts to the Board for gender-responsive adaptation results and outcomes, including through regular (annual) reports to the Board in a transparent and comprehensive manner.
-Qualitative and quantitative gender monitoring for project/programme impact and outcomes is to be integrated into the Fund's Strategic Results Framework, into its set of core indicators and in its Project Performance Report results tracker.
-Portfolio-wide the Fund accounts for the number of men and women beneficiaries through efforts to improve gender-disaggregated data collection of Fund activities. - 15.
-The Board, as operating entity of the Fund, is accountable for gender results. - 16.
-Applicant IEs are required to document an institutional capacity and commitment to apply the Fund's gender policy and to demonstrate their ability to implement it.
-An applicant IE may demonstrate its ability and commitment to implement the gender policy through: - (a) An institutional framework for gender mainstreaming, such as designated expert staff and/or a commitment at highest management level to gender equality; - (b) Own policies, strategies or action plans that address gender equality and genderresponsive activities, or demonstration through related implementation trackrecords; - (c) An ability to undertake socioeconomic and gender assessments, or similar methods to assess the potential roles, benefits, impacts and risk for women and men; - (d) An ability to identify measures to avoid, minimize and/or mitigate adverse gender impacts; and/or - (e) A monitoring and evaluation process that accounts for gender mainstreaming efforts, including the use of gender-disaggregated indicators, and can provide social and gender expert support during project implementation. - 17.
-A tiered approach will be applied to rolling out the gender policy to already accredited implementing entities.75 The ability of existing IEs to comply with the Fund's gender policy may be enhanced through the readiness programme and other means in order to meet the requirements of this policy.
-Already accredited implementing entities will apply the gender policy
+14. The Fund accounts to the Board for its gender mainstreaming efforts and its genderresponsive adaptation results and outcomes, including through regular annual reports to the Board, as appropriate, in a transparent and comprehensive manner.
+Gender monitoring for project/programme impacts is to be integrated into the Fund's Results-based Management (RMB) framework.
+Portfolio-wide the Fund accounts for the number of men and women beneficiaries through efforts to improve gender-disaggregated data collection of Fund activities.

+15. The Board, as operating entity of the Fund, is accountable for gender results.

+16. Applicant IEs are required to document an institutional capacity and commitment to apply the Fund's gender policy and to demonstrate their ability to implement it.
+An applicant IE may demonstrate its ability and commitment to implement the gender policy through:

+(a) An institutional framework for gender mainstreaming, such as designated expert staff and/or a commitment at highest management level to gender equality;

+- Own policies, strategies or action plans that address gender equality and gender-responsive activities, or demonstration through related implementation track-records; - (c) An ability to undertake socioeconomic and gender assessments, or similar methods to assess the potential roles, benefits, impacts and risk for women and men; - (d) An ability to identify measures to avoid, minimize and/or mitigate adverse gender impacts; and/or - (e) A monitoring and evaluation process that accounts for gender mainstreaming efforts, including the use of gender-disaggregated indicators, and can provide social and gender expert support during project implementation.
-75 The Fund's ESP was phased in following a tiered approach for different categories of entities, depending on accreditation status such as whether they are already accredited and implementing approved projects/programmes; are accredited without approved projects/programmes; applicant entities under review by the Accreditation Panel; new accreditation applicants; or accredited IEs applying for reaccreditation after five years.
-Decision AFB/B.22/23 and document AFB/B.22/5/Add.1.

-requirements to the project/programme submitted for funding.
+17. A tiered approach will be applied to rolling out the gender policy to already accredited implementing entities.19 The ability of existing IEs to comply with the Fund's gender policy may be enhanced through the readiness programme and other means in order to meet the requirements of this policy.
+Already accredited implementing entities will apply the gender policy requirements to the project/programme submitted for funding.
 Moreover, reporting requirements in an amended project performance report (PPR) will apply to projects/programmes currently under implementation.

-- 18. New entities that apply for accreditation as an IE with the Fund shall be assessed by the Accreditation Panel for their capcity and commitment to implement the Fund gender policy.
-They may demonstrate its capacity through the requirements elaborated above. - 19.
-All Fund IEs shall identify a grievance mechanism, which can be pre-existing, national, local, or institution- or project-specific, able and competent to provide men and women affected by Fund supported projects and programmes with an accessible, transparent, fair and effective process for reviewing and addressing gender-related complaints and grievances.
+18. New entities that apply for accreditation as an IE with the Fund shall be assessed by the Accreditation Panel for their capacity and commitment to implement the Fund gender policy.
+They may demonstrate its capacity through the requirements elaborated above.

+19. All Fund IEs shall identify a grievance mechanism, which can be pre-existing, national, local, or institution- or project-specific, able and competent to provide men and women affected by Fund supported projects and programmes with an accessible, transparent, fair and effective process for reviewing and addressing gender-related complaints and grievances.